InternetHealthReport/internet-yellow-pages/iyp/crawlers/maxmind/README.md

 # MaxMind -- https://www.maxmind.com/

-MaxMind is an IP geolocation service, that provides different kinds of IP databases, including a [free tier](https://www.maxmind.com/en/geolite-free-ip-geolocation-data) that maps IP prefixes to countries.
+MaxMind is an IP geolocation service that provides different kinds of IP databases, including a [free tier](https://www.maxmind.com/en/geolite-free-ip-geolocation-data) that maps IP prefixes to countries.
 We import the free database into IYP.